Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/interim/Electrical.md

 # Electrical Interim Report

-## Redefined Expectations
+## Follow Up Meeting with Noam
-- Following feedback from our proposal presentation, we met again with Noam to discuss the expectations.
+- Following feedback from our proposal presentation, we met again with Noam to redefine our expectations for the project.
-- He explained that the RGB LED is an extension exercise, and that we should focus on the basic functionality of the board first.
-- Functionality Requirements
+- Because the project appears complicated, it was overwhelming at the start and we were unclear on exactly what was required of us from a programming perspective.
+Having a second meeting after we had done some experimentation with the boards was very useful in helping us prioritise tasks and plan our workload.

+- We established the following 4 main functionality requirements:
     - When user presses the button, 3 LEDs show battery status for 10 seconds and LED brightness should increase in 4 steps
     - When sun detected, LED should be set back to 0%
     - When battery is below 3.2V, enter sleep mode.
 When battery is over 3.4V, exit sleep mode and wait for user.
     - When user presses RESET, enter sleep mode
-- We also worked out that the big boards don't light up without the battery being connected.

 ## Technical Progress
 We have been documenting each code draft in the **code** folder of our GitHub, where the README file clearly explains what progress has been made in each iteration of the code.

-We started by focusing on the first functionality requirement, which is the LEDs showing the battery status when the button is pressed.
-This required an understanding of the circuit diagram and to measure the voltage of the battery by initialising a multichannel ADC.
-We had several "technical difficulties" along the way but managed to solve them as we went along.
+For the past week we focussed on the first functionality requirement, which involves the 3 LEDs showing the battery status when the button is pressed.
+This required a clear understanding of the circuit diagram and measurement of the battery voltage using a multichannel ADC.

 ### RGB LED
 #### Objectives